Sohmor

 Sohmor (سحمر) is a small town in the Beka'a Valley of Lebanon, situated in the Western Beqaa District and south of the Beqaa Governorate.
 It lies south of Lake Qaraoun on the Litani River.
-It lies southwest of Machgara, northeast of Ain Et Tine, north of Yohmor, west of Mazret Al Chmis and northwest of Libbaya.
+It lies southeast of Machgara, northeast of Ain Et Tine, north of Yohmor, west of Mazret Al Chmis and northwest of Libbaya.

 History

-In 1838, Eli Smith noted Sahmur as a village on the West side of the Beqaa Valley, north of Yohmor.
+In 1838, Eli Smith noted Sahmur as a village on the West side of the Beqaa Valley, north of Yohmor inhabited by Metawileh.
 It is a Shiite village.

-It was the site of the 1984 Sohmor massacre committed by members of the South Lebanon Army, backed by the Israel Defense Forces.
+It was the site of the 1984 Sohmor massacre committed by Druze members of the South Lebanon Army, backed by the Israel Defense Forces.

+Geography

+lies at an elevation of 839m above sea level in the western Beqaa District of the Beqaa Government, south of Lake Qaraoun on the Litani River.
+The town is situated approximately 89 km southeast of Beirut, 49 km from Zahlé, the governorate's administrative center, nd 20 km from Jib Jannine, the district's administrative center.

+Demographics

+According to Lebanon's 2014 Ministry of Interior electoral register, Sohmor had 3,824 registered voters, comprising 1,914 women and 1,910 men.
+The rolls recorded 288 distinct family surnames among 3,817 individual voter entries.
+The town's population is predominantly Shia Muslim.